mattwarneke/JavaScoreBoardAPI/README.md

 # JavaScoreBoardAPI

 Score Board API for game scores.
 Store and return scores for Labyrinth Tower Defense.

-Java Spring Boot API.
+Built using Java Spring Boot.
 Dockerfile included, can be run in a container.

 Score json example:
 {